plainenglishh/LuauToolkit/docs/luau_internals/1_bytecode_format.md

 ### 4.8. `Constant`

-A Constant encodes a constant value.
+A `Constant` encodes a constant value.

-The first byte of a constant encodes its type.
+The first byte of a constant encodes its type as an enum.

 Possible types are: